 For some reason, in 2016, they decided to use “pirates” as the enemy formation on the beach.
 Anyway, our heroic troops soon overcame the resistance.
 The march past took place next day and ended right by our front door, as usual.

-It is always a stirring sight to see the Old Soldiers marching past, displaying their medals and the whole weekend is not to be missed.
+It is always a stirring sight to see the Old Soldiers marching past, displaying their medals and the whole weekend is one of many Weymouth Events not to be missed.